Finding System Files in Finder

 Changing The Settings In Mac OS Finder Search

-When you do a normal search directly in any Finder window, you only get results from your home folder.
+When you do a regular search directly in any Finder window, you only get results from your home folder.
 But there is a way of fixing that.

 Write anything in the “Search” input field in a Finder window.
-When you start getting search results, press the “+” icon under the search field.
+When you get the search results back, press the “+” icon under the search field.

 Click the OK button to save the changes.

 How To Use the System Files Search in Finder

 Now every time you need to search for a file in the system in Finder, just press the “+” icon and choose “System files.”
 The window will show “aren’t included” as standard, but just select “are included” and Finder will search all your system files.